Contemporary Eco Kitchen – The Brief

-Tara also kept a detailed blog about the whole project, if your interested in hearing about the whole process then please visit her website Future.Simple.Passive.
+Tara kept a detailed blog about the whole project, which you can find at Future.Simple.Passive.

-Centre Island – White stain and clear matte varnish
+Cabinets – Birch Plywood with a white lye stain and clear matte varnish

 Oven – Smeg single oven